- Fire protection

 Fire doors save lives and property.

-There is a five step that you need to carry out on all fire doors within your premises.
+There is a five-step check that you need to carry out on all fire doors within your premises.

 Leaflet - five step fire door check (new window, PDF 69KB)